BonnyAD9/pareg/README.md

 Helpful utilities for parsing command line arguments.

-The aim of this crate is not to automate parsing of command line arguments because there are many ways to construct a CLI for your application.
-Instead this crate provides useful types and parsing funcitonality to make the process of writing your own function to parse command line arguments as simple as possible.
+The aim of this crate is not to automate parsing of command line arguments because there are many ways to construct a CLI for your application and universal parser is not would be as hard to use as just writing it yourself.
+Instead this crate provides useful types and parsing funcitonality to make the process of writing your own code to parse command line arguments as simple as
+possible: It provides special iterator for the arguments that can parse them in various ways and plenty of useful parsing functions and macros.
+Everything is made to minimize the repetetive part of the code for parsing the arguments and with performance in mind.
 If you wan't to see examples see [docs][docs].

+Main constructs:
+- `ArgIterator`: iterator over arguments that can also parse them.
+- `FromArg`: trait simmilar to `FromStr`.
+It is used by all the parsing functionality in this crate.
+There is also simple derive macro for enums.
+    - It is implemented for all types in standard library that implement `FromStr` and there is simple trait to just mark `FromStr` implementation as also `FromArg`: `FromArgStr`.
+- macros `starts_any` and `has_any_key`: useful for checking argument types.

 ## How to use it
 Documentation and examples are available at the [docs][docs].